marcos-dev88/go-password-generator/README.md

 OBS.: It could be any value, but you must define this value in reader of request with name `api-token`;<br />
 6. After running the project, you could make a request at this URL: `http://localhost:{YOUR_API_PORT}/password-gen/`.<br />
 OBS.: If you didn't have defined your api port, the project will run at port `8095` by default.
+OBS2.: If you're using OS Windows, you could run this command to start: `docker-compose up --build`.

 ### Run application/instalation:
 ```shell script